-- Specifically reviewed and approved by National MI; or - Already addressed in Section 2 (Co-ops, Renovation Loans, Corporate Relocation, etc.) and the loan meets the requirements within Section 2 and the applicable AUS Product Eligibility Matrix; and - The following TrueGuide® Section 3 Non-AUS or manually underwritten terms are allowed for AUS Approval loans: - Military Service Members Occupancy Section 3.3.2 - Rate and Term Refinance Section 3.4.2 - Medical Professionals Program Sections 3.4.8.1 and 3.13.4 - Employment Offers and Compensation Increases Section 3.5.1.8 - Reverse Mortgage Income Section 3.5.1.21 - Other Eligible Income Section 3.5.1.36 - Uniform Transfers to Minor Act (UTMA) accounts Section 3.5.3.2 - Student Loans Section 3.5.5.2 - Postponed Improvements Completion Escrows Section 3.6.1.11
+- Specifically reviewed and approved by National MI; or - Already addressed in Section 2 (Co-ops, Renovation Loans, Corporate Relocation, etc.) and the loan meets the requirements within Section 2 and the applicable AUS Product Eligibility Matrix; and - The following TrueGuide® Section 3 Non-AUS or manually underwritten terms are allowed for AUS Approval loans: - Military Service Members Occupancy Section 3.3.2 - Rate and Term Refinance Section 3.4.2 - Medical Professionals Program Sections 3.4.8.1 and 3.13.4 - Employment Offers and Compensation Increases Section 3.5.1.8 - Reverse Mortgage Income Section 3.5.1.21 - Other Eligible Income Section 3.5.1.36 - Uniform Transfers to Minor Act (UTMA) accounts Section 3.5.3.2 - Student Loans Section 3.5.5.2 - Postponed Improvements Completion Escrows Section 3.6.1.11 - Second Homes Not Suitable for Year-Round Occupancy Section 3.6.1.14

 Qualifying income should reasonably be expected to continue for a minimum of three years.
 The documentation required to determine the amount of income that can be relied upon varies according to the income type and materiality, the applicant's ownership interest in the income source, and other factors.
 The documentation and calculation of income must adhere to the applicable Fannie Mae or Freddie Mac guidelines.
+In addition, boarder income or rental income from the borrower's non-borrowing spouse (including domestic partner or future spouse that does not sign the mortgage Note) may not be used as qualifying income.
 Further guidance is described in Sections 3.5.1.1 (General Requirements) and 3.5.1.26 (Self Employment) of the TrueGuide®.